securityfirst/tent-content/contents_en/tools/facebook/beginner/facebook.md

 * Click Settings > Location to view and delete your location history.
 To switch off location tracking, open the Facebook app you use on a mobile device, and go to Settings > Account Settings > Location > Location history.

+* View (and delete) other people's contact information you have uploaded or set to continuously upload to Facebook at [https://www.facebook.com/mobile/facebook/contacts/](https://www.facebook.com/mobile/facebook/contacts/).

 * Facebook privacy settings change frequently.
 To stay on top of them, we recommend you read the news and check the site itself frequently, too.

 ## 1. Security